tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 ### Recoveries

-Each PC starts the adventure with 8 or 9 recoveries, a stat that represents the PC's ability to heal or bounce back from damage.
+Each PC starts the adventure with 7-10 recoveries, a stat that represents the PC's ability to heal or bounce back from damage.
 Many healing spells and potions require you to use up a recovery.
 So does rallying during a battle.

 When you use a recovery, regain lost hit points by rolling recovery dice equal to your level and adding your Constitution modifier.
 Your class indicates which recovery die to use.
+At 7th level PCs get to roll [more](../Classes/README.md#recovery-dice-progression) recovery dice.

 At 5th level, double the bonus you get from your Con modifier.
 At 8th level, triple it.